Merovingian Origin Location(s)

 that the Franks originally came from the neighbourhood of the →

-Dänen [Danes], and Freculf of
+Dänen [Danes], and

 Lisieux knows of their origin from Scandinavia besides their